b34nst4lk/facebook_b1_coding_challenge/README.md

 ^^^
 ```

-Sixth, the result is then written into the `loutput.txt` file.
+Sixth, the result is then written into the `output.txt` file.

 ## Running the script
 To run the script, do